AutomationDirect/ProductivityBlocks/README.md

 # Getting Started

-ProductivityBlocks is a graphical block programming tool that writes c++ code to the Arduino software.
+ProductivityBlocks is a graphical block programming tool that writes c++ code to the Arduino editor.

 ![](images/startscreen.png)